|St.Paul Parish Collegiate

 |St.Martin of Tours Bahrija

 This Bahrija church was built by Count Navarra in the 16th century.
+In 1615 it was closed to public worship but in 1643, after a new benefactor was found, it was reopened.
+By 1684 the church was rebuilt into the existing edifice.
 Every year since the time of the Knights, a feast full of folklore is held in and around this church.

 |Old church of St.Martin|